gottacatchenall/ms_false_negatives/README.md

 relative abundances of $A$ and $B$ are both $0.1$.

-Because the true FNR is latent, we can never actually be sure what the actual number of false negatives in our data---however, we can use simulation to estimate it for datasets of a given size using neutral models of observation.
-If some of the “worst-case” FNRs presented in @fig:geometric(A) seem unrealistically high, consider that species are observed in proportion to their relative abundance.
+Because the true FNR is latent, we can never actually be sure what the actual number of false-negatives in our data---however, we can use simulation to estimate the FNR for datasets of a given size using neutral models of observation.
+If some of the “worst-case” FNRs presented in @fig:geometric(A) seem unrealistically high, considering that species are observed in proportion to their relative abundance.
 In the next section we demonstrate that the distribution of abundance in ecosystems can lead to very high realized values of FNR ($p_{fn}$) simply as an artifact of sampling effort.

 ![**(A)** The probability that an observed interaction is a true negative (y-axis) given how many times it has been sampled as a non-interaction (x-axis).
-Each color reflects a different value of $p_{fn}$, the false-negative rate (FNR)---this is effectively the cdf of the geometric distribution. **(B)** The expected number of total observations needed (colors) to observe 10 co-occurrences between a species with relative abundance $P(A)$ (x-axis) and a second species with relative abundance $P(Y)$. **(C)**: False negative rate (y-axis) as a function of total sampling effort (x-axis) and network size, computed using the method described above.
+Each color reflects a different value of $p_{fn}$, the false-negative-rate (FNR)---this is effectively the cdf of the geometric distribution. **(B)** The expected number of total observations needed (colors) to observe 10 co-occurrences between a species with relative abundance $P(A)$ (x-axis) and a second species with relative abundance $P(Y)$. **(C)**: false-negative-rate (y-axis) as a function of total sampling effort (x-axis) and network size, computed using the method described above.
 For 500 independent draws from the niche model (@Williams2000SimRul) at varying levels of species richness (colors) with connectance drawn according to the flexible-links model (@MacDonald2020RevLin) as described in the main text.
-For each draw from the niche model, 200 sets of 1500 observations are simulated, for which each the mean false negative rate at each observation-step is computed.
+For each draw from the niche model, 200 sets of 1500 observations are simulated, for which the mean false-negative-rate at each observation-step is computed.
 Means denoted with points, with 1 in the first shade and 2 in the second. **(D)**: Same as **(C)**, except using empirical food webs from Mangal database, where richness.
 The outlier on **(D)** is a 714 species